AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/Vectors.md

 | 0 | 0 | 0 |
 | 1 | 0 | 1 |

-		-In F2, + is xor and * is and
 - Non-examples (nonex):

 	- Z - > set of integers

 - Can not satisfy the 8th property because ⅛ is not an integer